rasmusselsmark/kafka-strimzi-kind/README.md

 A complete setup for running Apache Kafka locally using Kubernetes-in-Docker (Kind) with the [Strimzi operator](https://strimzi.io/) in KRaft mode.

-If running using Colima (Docker alternative), make sure you have enough resource, e.g.
+If running using Colima (Docker Desktop alternative), make sure you have enough resource, e.g.
 ```
 colima start --memory 12 --cpu 6 --disk 100
 ```